dgarnitz/vectorflow/README.md

 ```

 You can choose a variable for `INTERNAL_API_KEY`, `POSTGRES_PASSWORD`, `POSTGRES_DB`, and `RABBITMQ_QUEUE` freely.
-Log into your OpenAI and Pinecone account to get your personal `OPEN_AI_KEY` and `PINECONE_KEY`.
-We will add soon more models and vector databases.

 ### 2) Run Docker-Compose
 If you are running locally, make sure you pull Rabbit MQ and Postgres into your local docker repo: